WWP (EP): Reaction

 Following the low sales figures of the EP, Tyla faced backlash as a debate emerged over whether her career was in decline.
 Speaking to City Press in August 2025, music executives broke down the metrics and mechanics of the modern music industry.
-Goodwin Nkuna, a sales and product manager at Gallo Records explained that "Music released to YouTube carries a lower value.
-Spotify streams are stronger than YouTube streams and Apple Music's are even stronger because Spotify is split between paying subscribers and ad-supported streams".
-He went on to say that "if it's ad-supported, anyone could listen to it, so it would count as half a sale compared to the CD era, but if someone is playing the music through a subscription, then it would count as a full sale".
+Goodwin Nkuna, a sales and product manager at Gallo Records, explained that "Music released to YouTube carries a lower value", in comparison to other streaming platforms.
+According to him, Spotify streams are framed as being "stronger than YouTube streams", while Apple Music streams are considered "even stronger", and Spotify is "split between paying subscribers and ad-supported streams" whereas Apple Music's model relies entirely on paid subscriptions.

-Writing for OkayAfrica, Tseliso Monaheng wrote that "this narrative, fueled by low unit sales figures for her music, misses the mark entirely".
-Some critics suggest Tyla's identity as a Coloured may affect her U.S. reception.
-The term 'colored' is considered a slur in the U.S., given the country's difficult histories with Jim Crow laws.
-In a weighted formula, Billboard charts equates 1,500 on-demand streams from subscription services to one album unit.
-Monaheng went on to say that Tyla achieved the highest debut of the year on the Billboard U.S. Afrobeats Songs chart with "Dynamite", highlighting her streaming dominance rather than unit sales.
-As of 14 August 2025, WWP had amassed over 60 million streams on Spotify alone, equivalent to 40,000 units in the U.S. "The narrative of a "flop" is an unfair and outdated assessment rooted in old-school thinking about sales and completely disregards the new reality of music consumption.
-Tyla's true success is reflected in her ability to generate millions of streams, chart internationally, and maintain cultural relevance", Monaheng concluded.
+Writing for OkayAfrica, Tseliso Monaheng added that, against this backdrop, the narrative of a "flop" is "an unfair and outdated assessment".
+As noted by him, it is rooted in "old-school thinking about sales", and it "completely disregard the new reality of music consumption".
+Instead, Tyla's success is framed through "her ability to generate millions of streams, chart internationally, and maintain cultural relevance".
 Charlamagne criticized Tyla's record label for failing to promote the EP.
 He stated that he doesn't believe the race conversation caused the album's poor performance, but rather that the label "wasn't doing any work".